changing lives through dance

 Bellydance appeals to women of all ages and backgrounds and is possibly uniquely forgiving of larger body types.
-Through our sister organisation Hipsinc, Charlotte and her team have taught literally thousands of women to bellydance over the years.
+Through our sister organisation Hipsinc, we have taught literally thousands of women to bellydance over the years.
 Teaching a woman to shimmy for the first time in her life is one of the most joyful things a teacher can experience, but even more profound is hearing stories of how bellydance has so often changed lives – in terms of improved self esteem, positive body image, increased self confidence and friendships.

 In particular, women who have suffered in abusive relationships, those who have self harmed through various means, or who are living with radical surgery from cancer often benefit in profound ways from learning to bellydance and over the years all our teachers have helped many women overcome major challenges and traumas through their dance classes

 In 2017 Company of Dreams will begin offering specialist classes and workshops to vulnerable women in special need.
 We will be partnering with women’s refuges, hospitals and specialist support groups to bring the benefits of bellydance to women in particular need of the uplifting, empowering and life affirming results of bellydance.
 If you would like to know more, or would like us to bring our classes to your organisation, please email email@example.com

 To find out about Hipsinc’s bellydance classes throughout the south east please visit www.hipsinc.com